Nigeria Customs Service Ranks: Everything You Need to Know

-The Nigerian customs have been providing services in ways that maximize efficiency and promote trade competitiveness wherein declarations are promptly processed is the core mission of the Nigeria Customs Service.
+The Nigerian customs have been providing services that maximize efficiency and promote trade competitiveness wherein declarations are promptly processed is the core mission of the Nigeria Customs Service.

-It also takes care of the Nigerian borders security and the rules/policies that determine what happens at our country’s border.
+It also covers Nigerian border security and the rules/policies determining what happens on our border.

-The Nigeria Customs also carry out a task such as collecting revenue, accounting, performing smuggling activity, controlling the international trade process, etc. and it has become a huge hub of the foreign supply chain of products (both services and goods), and we all know that the growing international trade means a lot of money for all the participants.
+The Nigeria Customs also carry out tasks such as collecting revenue, accounting, performing smuggling activity, controlling the international trade process, etc. It has become a huge hub of the foreign supply chain of products (both services and goods), and we all know that the growing international trade means a lot of money for all the participants.

 List of Departments in Nigeria Customs Service